lagerqvisst/SU.Group2/README.md

 4. **Repository Access**
    - The **LoginService** requests the `EmployeeRepository` from the **UnitOfWork**.
    - The **EmployeeRepository** includes both generic and specific methods, with specific methods used to verify if a user exists with the provided credentials.
+   - In this case it uses `GetEmployeeByUserCredentials` which is a specific method created in the EmployeeRepository

 5. **Authentication Response**
    - The **LoginService** either returns a valid user or `null` depending on the credentials provided.